PAXSTORE/paxstore-openapi-java-sdk/docs/APP_API.md

 The app APIs allow thirdparty system search apps.
 All the app APIs are in the class *com.pax.market.api.sdk.java.api.app.AppApi*.

-User can customize the additional attributes for app.
-To featch app's additional entity attributes please using marketplace admin login and go to page via General Setting -> Entity Attribute Setting.

 **Constructors of AppAPI**